Isilon/isilon_sdk/README.md

 | OneFS 8.0 and later   | `pip install isi_sdk_8_0`   |
 | OneFS 7.2 and later   | `pip install isi_sdk_7_2`   |

-Installation will default to using binary distribution wheel (bdist).
-Source distributions (sdist) are also available on pip begining with v0.1.6 and can be installed with `pip install --no-binary :all: <pkg name> `
+Installation will default to using binary distribution wheel (i.e. bdist).
+Source distributions (i.e. sdist) are also available on pip beginning with v0.1.6 and can be installed with `pip install --no-binary :all: <pkg name>`

 ### Basic Usage